 Our NoteRange is a broad range of acoustically absorbent materials designed for maximising a given spaces sonic soundscape, something that aspires to inspire, to put creativity on the centrepiece in the world of acoustics because long gone are the days of the dull 1980s modular office environments with the water can canvass acting as the backdrop.
 Branding today is brought through all aspects of the business, and with the most subtle suggestions repeated over and over with a consistent precision fair to be the most widely recognised - it is vital in the modern world of saturated marketplaces.
 We reread time and time across a whole host of acoustic and sound engineering websites that the new literature available highlights the acoustic implications that open-plan design workspaces create, lending to cavernous soundscapes that are often found with the favoured exposed pipework from lack of ceiling, brickwork and brushed concrete - looking beautiful, sounding dreadful.
 But it’s not just essential to highlight that these are issues over and over without showing you the answers to the problems!

-Everything you see below is created by our in-house design team and is available in a range of eleven colours, but is indeed not limited to the designs shown - we can assemble your ideas with interior-design groups to blend in or stand out, call our fantastic team today and we can get helping you straight away!
+Everything you see below is the creation of our in-house design team and is available in full pallet of colours, but is indeed not limited to the below designs.
+We can structure your ideas with your chosen interior-design teams to blend in or stand out, call our fantastic team today and we can get helping you straight away!

 iKoustic offer you the tools through our design team, the knowledge through our research and development, and the solution to tailor for each company, for each space, and each use from open-plan office spaces to swimming pools and sports centres.